Iron Guard

-The Iron Guard (Garda de Fier) was a Romanian militant revolutionary fascist movement and political party founded in 1927 by Corneliu Zelea Codreanu as the Legion of the Archangel Michael (Legiunea Arhanghelul Mihail) or the Legionary Movement (Mișcarea Legionară).
-It was strongly anti-democratic, anti-capitalist, anti-communist, and anti-Semitic.
-It differed from other European right-wing movements of the period due to its spiritual basis, as the Iron Guard was deeply imbued with Romanian Orthodox Christian mysticism.
+The Iron Guard (Garda de Fier) was a Romanian militant revolutionary religious fascist movement and political party founded in 1927 by Corneliu Zelea Codreanu as the Legion of the Archangel Michael (Legiunea Arhanghelul Mihail) or the Legionary Movement (Mișcarea Legionară).
+It was strongly anti-democratic, anti-communist, and anti-semitic.
+It differed from other European far-right movements of the period due to its spiritual basis, as the Iron Guard was deeply imbued with Romanian Orthodox Christian mysticism.

 In March 1930, Codreanu formed the Iron Guard as a paramilitary branch of the Legion, which in 1935 changed its official name to the "Totul pentru Țară" party—literally, "Everything for the Country".
 It existed into the early part of the Second World War, during which time it came to power.
 Members were called Legionnaires or, outside of the movement, "Greenshirts" because of the predominantly green uniforms they wore.

 When Marshal Ion Antonescu came to power in September 1940, he brought the Iron Guard into the government, creating the National Legionary State.
 In January 1941, following the Legionnaires' rebellion, Antonescu used the army to suppress the movement, destroying the organization; its commander, Horia Sima, along with other leaders, escaped to Germany.

-Background
+Name

-Founded by Corneliu Zelea Codreanu on 24 June 1927, as the "Legion of the Archangel Michael", and led by him until his assassination in 1938, members of the movement widely continued to be referred to as "legionnaires" (sometimes, they were referred to as "legionaries"; legionarii) and led to the organization of the "Legion" or the "Legionary Movement", despite various changes of the (intermittently banned) organization's name.
+The "Legion of the Archangel Michael" (Legiunea Arhangelul Mihail) was founded by Corneliu Zelea Codreanu on 24 June 1927 and led by him until his assassination in 1938.
+Despite various changes of the (intermittently banned) organization's name, members of the movement were widely referred to as "legionnaires" (sometimes "legionaries"; legionarii) and the organization as the "Legion" or the "Legionary Movement".